Diabetic retinopathy is damage to blood vessels in the retina. The retina is tissue in the back of the eye.

 - Sudden blindness (rare)

-- Fundus photography—an advanced digital photo of the retina
+- Fundus photography—a digital photo of the retina

 - Optical coherence tomography—light waves are used to take pictures of the retina

-- Steroid—injected into the eye to slow inflammation and damage
+- Medicines injected into the eye to slow or stop damage, such as:

 - Laser treatment—to shrink abnormal blood vessels or to stop or slow leaks